gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

           progress.
 - Access Requests
   - **Creating Access Requests (Role Based)**
-    - To setup a test environment, follow the steps laid out in `Created Access Requests (Role Based)` from the Web UI testplan and then verify the tasks below.
+    - To setup a test environment, follow the steps laid out in `Creating Access Requests (Role Based)` from the Web UI testplan and then verify the tasks below.
     - [ ] Verify that under requestable roles, only `allow-roles-and-nodes` and `allow-users-with-short-ttl` are listed
     - [ ] Verify you can select/input/modify reviewers